 Prominence of journals is determined by their five year bibliographical Impact Factor and acknowledged by the Association for Information Systems, which maintains a ranking of information system research journals.
 The two most prominent research journals are currently the periodicals Management Information Systems Quarterly and Information Systems Research.

-Click here to access the 2017 overview of the selected research papers.
+Click here to access the abstracts of the two finalists of the 2018 award.

 The CIONET country Advisory Boards promulgate jury members – one representative for each Advisory Board.
 The jury counts at least five members.
 Membership of the jury automatically ends immediately after the award ceremony.
 The jury is supported by the CIONET Administration and the Benelux Chapter of the Association for Information Systems (BENAIS).

 The 2018 ERPOTY jury members are Carsten Trapp (SICK AG, Germany), Manuel Fischer (Amazon Europe, Luxembourg), Edwin Erckens (Teva Pharmaceuticals Europe, Netherlands), Jean-Claude Blaimont (McCain Foods, Belgium), Roberto Parra (CIONET Spain), Jorge Coelho (Portuguese Institute of Process Business Management), Frédéric Charles (Lyonnaise des Eaux/Suez Environnement, France), Janusz Stankiewicz (Crédit Agricole, Poland), Charlotte Hersdorf (TDC A/S, Denmark) and Gerry Pennell OBE (University of Manchester, UK).